surojcodes/yt_multiple_uploads/README.md

 **Instruction**

 -   Create your database
--   Modify the .env file to add your database name, username and password
+-   Rename .env.example to .env and Modify the .env file to add your database name, username and password

     ```
     DB_CONNECTION=mysql